profLewis/geog0111_OLD/README.md

 ### Problems

-If you have trouble installing (or compiling) gdal, try:
+If you have trouble installing (or compiling) gdal, try installing `gdal 2.1`:

     pip install --global-option=build_ext GDAL==2.1.0